clay/clay-log/README.md

 2. Message (String)
 3. Accompanying log information (Object)

+### Setting Minimum Log Level

+For production instances it may not be necessary to log the same messages you do in dev environments.
+By default, Clay Log will only display `info` and above level logs, but this can be configured with an environment variable.
+Set `process.env.LOG` to a [corresponding log level](#usage) and that will be the minimum level that appears.

 ### Errors

 Want to be lazy?
 If you pass in an `Error` object as the only argument and everything will get formatted properly OR just pass an `Error` as a second argument and you'll be good.